-What is a home energy audit?
-A home energy audit, also known as a home energy assessment, is a series of specific tests and inspections performed by a certified professional to determine where your house could be more energy efficient.
+A Home Energy Audit — also known as a home energy assessment — is a series of specific tests and inspections performed by a certified professional to determine where your house could be more energy efficient.

-It wasn’t a full scale home energy audit as much as it was a home energy “review”, a term that is used on the Home Energy Solutions website.
+It wasn’t a full scale Home Energy Audit as much as it was merely a Home Energy Review — a term that is used on the Home Energy Solutions website.
 Fair enough.

 The difference is that this was a sales call with an agenda to sell their primary product, a radiant barrier called eShield 11,000 Attic Energy Barrier, rather than a “scientific study” that would pinpoint our home energy loss areas with a detailed report.